 11.11 Summary of session

-- Use the “Grammar of Graphics” with the ggplot2 package within the tidyverse to plot your data.
+- Use the “Grammar of Graphics” approach in conjunction with the ggplot2 package within the tidyverse to plot your data.

-- Prioritize plotting raw data instead of summaries whenever possible or where appropriate.
+- Prioritize plotting raw data instead of summaries whenever possible.

 - ggplot2 has 4 levels of grammar: